Block Watch

 Be a good neighbour and improve safety on your block

-Block Watch is a free program run by the City and the Burnaby RCMP to help prevent crime and nuisance activities in your neighbourhood.
+Block Watch is a free program run by the City of Burnaby Crime Prevention Unit to help prevent crime and nuisance activities in your neighbourhood.
 As part of this program, you'll watch out for your neighbours as they'll for you–and report any crime or suspicious activity to the police.
 Block Watch is a great way to reduce and prevent crime in your block.

 Block Watch makes safety a priority and helps participants take a proactive approach toward preventing crime and other unwelcome activities.